(1) No contract to which this section applies is void or unenforceable because of—

 (a) it is entered into by either or each party by way of business;

 (b) the entering into or performance of it by either party constitutes an activity of a specified kind or one which falls within a specified class of activity; and

-(c) it relates to an investment of a specified kind or one which falls within a specified class of
+(c) it relates to an investment of a specified kind or one which falls within a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.